Welsh Baccalaureate Advanced Skills Challenge Certificate

 Advanced Welsh Baccalaureate

-Advanced Welsh Baccalaureate To be awarded the Advanced Welsh Baccalaureate, or Welsh Bacc. for short, a learner needs to complete all elements of the wheel.
 The qualification is awarded as a Pass grade when a learner has passed the Advanced Skills Challenge Certificate and all the Supporting Qualifications.
-It demonstrates all in one place academic ability and competence in skills that are valued by employers. |
+It demonstrates all in one place academic ability and competence in skills that are valued by employers.

 The Advanced Skills Challenge Certificate (SCC) has been designed to enable learners to acquire and apply a range of complex Essential and Employability skills in different settings and context that provide learners with a broader education.
 It will provide experiences which support other subjects and will enable learners to be better prepared for their future destination, whether university, further training or employment.